About Us | Systemwide

-Maricopa County is home to one of the largest regional parks systems in the nation with over 120,000 acres of open space parks that include hundreds of miles of trails, campgrounds, nature centers and the Desert Outdoor Environmental Learning Center at Lake Pleasant.
+Maricopa County is home to one of the largest regional park systems in the nation, with more than 120,000 acres of protected Sonoran Desert open space.
+The system includes hundreds of miles of trails, campgrounds, nature centers, and the Desert Outdoor Center at Lake Pleasant.

 1. Adobe Dam Regional Park